Western City Gate: Privatization

+Last day to finalize the purchase was 4 April 2023, but "Eureka Bar" filed an extension motion.
+This was denied and they made the final payment on the last day, becoming official owners of the building.
+Otherwise, they would also lose the €7 million deposit they had to pay in order to compete in the selling.
+Tenants of the residential part of the building announced lawsuit against the purchase.

+Characteristics

 Architecture

-The two towers which make up the building are not the same height.
-The two buildings have serve different functions, with the taller one serving as a residential tower with 30 floors and the shorter tower housing businesses within its 26 floors.
-The bridge connects them at the 26th floor.
+The two towers are not the same height and serve different purposes.
+The taller tower serves as a residential tower with 30 floors while the shorter tower houses businesses within its 26 floors.
+A bridge connects the two at the 26th floor.
 The building is 117.76 m tall.

 The building was designed in the brutalist style, with some elements of structuralism and constructivism.
 It is considered a prime representative of the brutalist architecture in Serbia and one of the best of its style built in the 1960s and the 1970s in the world.
 The treatment of the form and details is slightly associating the building with postmodernism and is today one of the rare surviving representatives of this style's early period in Serbia.
 The artistic expression of the gate marked an entire era in Serbian architecture.

 Commission which declared the building a cultural monument prized the simplicity of solutions, proportional order of two towers and the cylindrical top extension with the rotating mechanism, located above the central axis of the complex.
 The commission also described the design as specific and bold architectural creation, commending mural, too.
+Though the mechanism for rotating the circular restaurant at the top was never installed, the restaurant itself was operational.
+In time, thanks to its exquisite location, it became an elitist gathering point, much to the dismay of Mitrović.

+As the structure with "striking form which affirmed it as the pronounced work of art", the building entered numerous works and encyclopedias, including Larousse.
 The building was featured in the New York's Museum of Modern Art 2018-2019 exhibition exploring the architecture of the former Yugoslavia, Toward a Concrete Utopia: Architecture in Yugoslavia, 1948–1980.
+The building was an inspiration for artist Damjan Dobrila and his 2023 exhibition "Geneks 2389", with ideas what the structure might look like 366 years in the future.

+However, when the residents moved in, it turned out that despite the supreme quality of the exterior design of the double tower, the building was not much resident friendly.
+Problems included the capacity and malfunctions of the elevators, clogged garbage chutes, bad thermal and sound isolation, and lack of flexibility of the concrete panels which were the main construction material.
+Similar problems, even worse so, were in the gate's eastern counterpart.
+This raised a question whether people should live in the buildings designed as the symbols and landmarks.